 - Rapid wired charging, plus fast wireless charging

-It might not earn “mini” flagship status like the Samsung Galaxy S22 or Xiaomi 12, but the Find X5 is still on the smaller side, so I was pleased to see that Oppo found room for a 4800mAh battery.
+It might not earn “mini” flagship status, but the Find X5 is still on the smaller side, so I was pleased to see that Oppo found room for a 4800mAh battery.

 That’s more capacity than you’ll find in the larger, more expensive Galaxy S22 Plus, and sticking with last year’s chipset instead of the more power-hungry Snapdragon 8 Gen 1 helped deliver impressive longevity.